yaroslav711/CianDataParser/README.md

 # InstagramDataParser
-Predicting the price of an apartment based on apartments from cian.ru
+Predicting the price of an apartments from cian.ru